Short lesson. Important lesson.

 Most of the time you don’t need a config file—gitleaks’ defaults are good.
 But two use cases justify one.

 Allowlisting false positives.
-Shelf’s sample-config.json contains a deliberately fake API key.
-The Module 8 lab walks through this in two beats: first, you run gitleaks without any config so the bait file gets flagged—that’s the point of the bait, to prove the scanner works on a known-bad input.
+In the completed static-layer lab, you create a sample-config.json bait file with a deliberately fake API key so you can prove the scanner works on a known-bad input.
 Then, after you’ve seen the failure, you add sample-config.json to the allowlist so the team isn’t tripping the rule on the same intentional file forever after.
+If you want to allowlist the starter’s seeded workshop credentials too, use tests/data/ rather than an older fixture path.
 The config below is the “after the lab” version:

 # .gitleaks.toml